Utilizing the Servant Leadership Model

 The last two years have radically changed the way we work.
-The pandemic has triggered a workers’ revolution making people question what they want out of work and demand greater freedom, higher pay and bosses who prioritise their well-being.
+The pandemic has triggered a workers’ revolution making people question what they want out of work and demand greater freedom, higher pay, and bosses who prioritize their well-being.

 If it’s one thing the last two years have shown us, it’s that people no longer want authoritarian figures telling them what to do; they want leaders to be human and see them as a whole person.

-“Over time, we’ve realised that high control, high-demand leadership doesn’t work well.”
-Bill Taylor says, Leadership Coach at Ezra, “what’s starting to emerge is heart-skills such as compassion, empathy and care becoming a part of the leadership lexicon.”
+“Over time, we’ve realized that high control, high-demand leadership doesn’t work well.”
+Bill Taylor says, Leadership Coach at Ezra, ”what’s starting to emerge is heart-skills such as compassion, empathy, and care becoming a part of the leadership lexicon.”